teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Stopover : Verify your data after the XCMS pre-processing

 When you have processed **all or only needed** steps described before, you can continue the GC-MS processing with statistics or annotation tools.
 Don't forget to always check your files format!
-For the next step you need to have this file `xset.merged.groupChromPeaks.*.RData` where * is the name of **optionnal** steps you could do during the pre-processing.
-For our example, your file should be named `xset.merged.groupchromPeaks.RData`.
 {: .text-justify}

 > <comment-title></comment-title>
 >
 > The pre-processing part of this analysis can be **quite time-consuming**, and already corresponds to quite a few number of steps, depending of your analysis.
 We highly recommend, at this step of the GC-MS workflow, to split your analysis by beginning a new Galaxy history with **only the files you need** (final `.tsv` matrices - sampleMetadata, variableMetadata, dataMatrix and the `.msp` spectral database).
 This will help you in limiting selecting the wrong dataset in further analysis, and bring a little **tidiness** for future review of your analysis process.
-You should also be able to make a better peak picking in the future in the same history and it will not be polluated by statistical analysis part of your process.
+You should also be able to make a better peak picking in the future in the same history and it will not be polluted by statistical analysis part of your process.
 > {: .text-justify}
 >
 > > <tip-title>Copy dataset to a new history</tip-title>